kowgli/CCP/README.md

 MyApp.exe DoSomething Person={Name:"\"John Doe\"",Age:123}
 ```

-For valid JSON, strings need to be surrounded by double quotes, which makes the syntax a bit ugly.
-Also note there cannot be any whitespace between the values in the JSON.
+Note there cannot be any whitespace between the values in the JSON.
+Instead of using double quotes, you can also use single quotes inside JSON, which might make it a bit cleaner.